JulienSchoener/JulienSchoener/README.md

 My name is **Julien**.

-I have decided to change my career path to go with new trends and jumped into the field of Python Back End Developer.
-I'm currently looking for opportunities to apply my experience.
+I have decided to change my career path to go with new trends and jumped into the field of Python Back End Developer and here I am looking for opportunities to apply my experience.

 ## About Me